Workers at Texas GM plant approve deal, strike likely to end

 “Ford and FCA didn’t have three factories that they wanted to close, but will have to work around this new framework for higher wages and unchanged health care that the UAW and GM have set,” wrote Kudla, whose firm manages investments for many auto industry workers.

 Workers at factories that GM will close have been transferred to plants across the nation, and they campaigned against the deal, which was reached Oct.
-16. Workers in Lordstown, for instance, voted 399-53 against it, with 88% voting “no.”
+16. Workers in Lordstown, for instance, voted 412-61 against it, with 88% of production workers voting “no.”

 In the end, economic gains and a $7.7 billion GM investment pledge for U.S. factories were too much to turn down.

-Note: This story has been corrected to include skilled trades in the Lordstown, Ohio, plant’s vote against the contract.
-Heather Hollingsworth contributed to this report from Kansas City, Missouri.